Police say pantless jail escapee stole SUV involved in Auburn crash and Mechanic Falls chase

 Mockler turned into a private driveway in the 400 block of South Main Street in Mechanic Falls where he again crashed Chouinard's SUV.
 Mockler was taken into custody and has been charged with escape, Gagne said.

-Mockler was taken to a local hospital by Poland Fire-Rescue with a possible broken ankle, which authorities believe happened when he jumped off the roof, Gagne said.
+Mockler was taken to a local hospital by Poland Fire-Rescue with a possible broken ankle and shattered heel, which authorities believe happened when he jumped off the roof, Gagne said.

 In addition to the escape charge, Mockler is facing additional charges for the theft of the vehicle, failing to stop and his connection to the Auburn crash, Gagne said.